-Separately, FLH entered into a new credit facility with Private Company A and a third party lender in July 2021, under which Private Company A could draw up to \$40.0 million in bridge term loans (the "Bridge Facility") secured by collateral separate from collateral securing the Private Company A Credit Facility.
+Separately, FLH entered into a new credit facility with Private Company A and a third party lender in July 2021, under which Private Company A could draw up to \$40.0 million in bridge term loans (the "Bridge Facility") secured by collateral separate from collateral securing the A&R Private Company A Credit Facility.
 The Bridge Facility was repaid in full in October 2021.
-In connection with the new credit facility with FLH and a related equity raise by Private Company A, our Manager or its designees are entitled to (i) appoint three of the seven members of Private Company A's board of directors and (ii) receive warrants to purchase common stock of Private Company A in an amount representing 5.1% of the equity interest of Private Company A on a fully-diluted basis.
-In connection with the equity raise by Private Company A, an investment vehicle controlled by Jonathan Kalikow, one of our directors and executive officers, acquired approximately 11.3% of the equity interest of Private Company A on a fully-diluted basis.
-As of December 31, 2021, Mr. Kalikow beneficially held or controlled, through investment vehicles and the Manager, a total of approximately 12.5% of Private Company A's equity interest on a fully-diluted basis through investment vehicles and the Manager, which amount reflects four separate acquisitions of equity of Private Company A by Mr. Tannenbaum, through various investment vehicles, from third-party stockholders and purchase of stock directly from Private Company A.
+In connection with the Bridge Facility and a related equity raise by Private Company A, our Manager or its designees (i) were entitled to appoint three of the seven members of Private Company A's board of directors and (ii) received warrants to purchase common stock of Private Company A in an amount representing 5.1% of the equity interest of Private Company A on a fully-diluted basis.
+In connection with the equity raise by Private Company A, an investment vehicle controlled by Mr. Kalikow, one of our directors and executive officers, acquired approximately 11.3% of the equity interest of Private Company A on a fully-diluted basis.
+As of December 31, 2021, Mr. Kalikow beneficially held or controlled, through investment vehicles and the Manager, a total of approximately 12.5% of Private Company A's equity interest on a fully-diluted basis.
+As of December 31, 2021, Mr. Tannenbaum beneficially held approximately 22.6% of Private Company A's equity interest on a fully-diluted basis through investment vehicles and the Manager, which amount reflects four separate acquisitions of equity of Private Company A by Mr. Tannenbaum, through various investment vehicles, from third-party stockholders and purchase of stock directly from Private Company A.